 The Authority has entered into financial agreements to economically hedge investment yields with third-party financial institutions whereby the Authority will make periodic payments in exchange for certain future cash receipts.
-At year end, the future payments under these contracts due to the Authority are \$151,129,314 (2013 - \$160,973,709) while related principal payments by the Authority towards those contracts are \$57,228,569 (2013 - \$58,887,847).
+At year end, the future payments under these contracts due to the Authority are \$153,132,030 (2014 - \$153,831,129).
+The Authority has made related principal payments towards those contracts of \$65,102,710 (2014 - \$57,228,569).
+Remaining contractual payments towards the contracts are \$26,037,785 (2014 - \$34,459,637).

-As at December 31, 2014 a derivative liability was recorded representing the fair value of derivative instruments (note 5).
+As at December 31, 2015 a derivative liability was recorded representing the fair value of derivative instruments (note 11).
 The liability arises from the current market valuation of contracts that have preset future lending rates on client loan agreements.
-This valuation recognizes the difference between the present value of the stated interest rate in the contracts and the prevailing market rate discounted to December 31, 2014.
+This valuation recognizes the difference between the present value of the stated interest rate in the contracts and the prevailing market rate discounted to December 31, 2015.
 At the execution date of the contracts, any difference between the contract rate on the client's loan and the market rate on the Authority's debenture will be realized.
 The value at this time will either be collected from the client or from the financial institution with the intention that the Authority will remain cash neutral in the transaction.

-(q) Fair value:
+(g) Fair value: